Oxlac/MR.DM/README.md

 ## Roadmap

 - [ ] Add Accounts that have posted with a specific hashtag.
-(In Progress)
 - [ ] Add Accounts that have interacted with certain hashtags.
-(In Progress)
 - [ ] Add an account from their Instagram profile link.
 - [ ] Add accounts that have interacted with a specific post.
 - [ ] Ability to send pictures and videos.
-(Need Contributors)
-- [ ] Cleaning up Documentation and Adding Sphinx Autodoc. ( Under Progress)
+- [ ] Cleaning up Documentation and Adding Sphinx Autodoc. ( Under Progress by admins)

 See the [open issues](https://github.com/oxlac/mr.dm/issues) for a full list of proposed features (and known issues).
 If you have any other ideas, please open an issue and let us know.